elementary/hig/widgets/lists.md

 ![Two lists using the `CARD` style being clamped](https://elementary.io/images/docs/human-interface-guidelines/lists/card-style.png)

-If it is the only thing in its section and therefore not within a frame the actual list should be clamped and, if it's used, the action bar should be clamped separately.
-You shouldn't clamp the whole toolbar because then the separator separating the list content from the action bar will also be clamped which looks weird.
+If a list is the only Toolbox content—and therefore not within a frame—clamp the list and any top or bottom bars in the Toolbox separately.

+Don't clamp the whole Toolbox.
+The separator separating the list content from the action bar will also be clamped.